myles332006/dsc-course0-m8-lab/README.md

 This project analyzes aviation accident data to evaluate aircraft safety with a focus on:

--Fatal and serious injury rates
+Fatal and serious injury rates,
--Aircraft destruction rates
+Aircraft destruction rates,
--Differences across aircraft types (small vs large) -Impact of operational and environmental factors
+Differences across aircraft types (small vs large), Impact of operational and environmental factors,

 The goal is to provide data-driven recommendations to an airline/insurance client on safer aircraft makes and models.